New York, Philadelphia and Norfolk Railroad: Ferry service

 The original ferry crossing was 36 miles.
 Both passenger and freight ferries existed.
 Up to 30 freight cars could be loaded on flat barges pulled by a tugboat for the trip.
 The original passenger ferries, Cape Charles & Old Point Comfort, side-wheeler paddle steamers, could hold an entire train on their two tracks.
 In 1889 the New York the first propeller-driven ship, 200 feet long, 31 feet beam was built for the run to Norfolk, and in 1890 the Pennsylvania, a larger vessel (260 feet long, 36 feet beam) was added.
 In 1907 the Maryland was built with the same dimensions, and the last ship was the Virginia Lee.

 Because the NYP&N had trouble getting other railroads to interchange with it, it orchestrated the creation of the Norfolk & Portsmouth Belt Line Railroad in 1898, to serve as a "neutral" terminal switching company and interchange rail cars between the various competing railroads near the Elizabeth River.

-In 1926 the NYP&N built the Little Creek Extension and acquired tracking rights over Norfolk Southern Railroad from the Little Creek inlet, which cut the crossing distance to 26 miles.
+In 1920 the operation of the ferry was transferred to the PRR, just as the rail lines were.
+1926 the NYP&N built the Little Creek Extension and acquired tracking rights over Norfolk Southern Railroad from the Little Creek inlet, which cut the crossing distance to 26 miles.

-In 1953, the railroad cancelled rail ferry service from Cape Charles and instead used a ferry running between Kiptopeke and Little River.
+n 1933, the Virginia Ferry Corporation, of which the PRR owned half, began running ferries between Kiptopoke and Little Creek.

+In 1934 the New York, Philadelphia and Norfolk Railroad Ferry Company was incorporated, as a wholly owned subsidiary of the NYP&N (itself owned entirely by the PRR), to take over ferry operations from the railroad, which it did in 1935.

+Ferry traffic peaked in 1944 due to World War II traffic, but traffic declined sharply to about 10% of the peak in 1950 due to competition from highways and airlines.
+In November 1952 the Cape Charles ferry boat was damaged by inclement weather and as a result of that damage, and its considerable age, it failed its Coast Guard Inspection on February 28, 1953, and ceased service.
+In April 1953, the railroads and ferry company applied for permission to abandon the ferry as both repair of the boat or replacement with a new one would be too expensive, and permission was granted in 1954.

+Another ferry ran from Kiptopeke to Old Point Comfort.

+In 1956, the Chesapeake Bay Ferry District purchased the Virginia Ferry Corporation, ending the railroad's involvement with ferries in the Bay.

+In September 1960, the Old Point Comfort-Kiptopeke route was terminated due to low usage.

+After the Chesapeake Bay Bridge-Tunnel opened in 1964 all ferry service from Kiptopeke ended and the ferries were sold (four of them to the Delaware River and Bay Authority to connect Lewes, DE to Cape May, NJ).